-- Protection of existing vegetation - General weed prevention and invasive species control - Control of vegetative debris, and - Minimizing erosion and disturbance of soils.
+- Protection of existing vegetation; - General weed prevention and invasive species control; - Control of vegetative debris; and - Minimizing erosion and disturbance of soils.

-Vegetation management is to be considered at the planning and design stage of a project to ensure that intermittent stream channels, shore lines and drainage swales are kept in a free-to-grow, low-maintenance condition and that the potential for invasive plants to become established from construction activities is minimized as much as possible.
-LEED[®] NC, Sustainable Sites Credit 5.1 for Reduced Site Disturbance provides direction on achieving conservation of existing natural areas and restoration of damaged areas.
+Vegetation management is to be considered at the planning and design stage of a project to ensure that intermittent stream channels, shore lines and drainage swales are kept in a free-togrow, low-maintenance condition and that the potential for invasive plants to become established from construction activities is minimized as much as possible.
+LEED® NC, Sustainable Sites Credit 5.1 (Site Development: Protect or Restore Habitat) provides direction on achieving conservation of existing natural areas and restoration of damaged areas.